canonical/checkbox/checkbox-ng/docs/manpages/plainbox-template-units.rst

 Synopsis
 ========

-This page documents the PlainBox template units syntax and runtime behavior
+This page documents the Plainbox template units syntax and runtime behavior

 Description
 ===========

-The template unit is a variant of PlainBox unit types.
+The template unit is a variant of Plainbox unit types.
 A template is a skeleton for defining additional units, typically job definitions.
-A template is defined as a typical RFC822-like PlainBox unit (like a typical job definition) with the exception that all the fields starting with the string ``template-`` are reserved for the template itself while all the other fields are a definition of all the eventual instances of the template.
+A template is defined as a typical RFC822-like Plainbox unit (like a typical job definition) with the exception that all the fields starting with the string ``template-`` are reserved for the template itself while all the other fields are a definition of all the eventual instances of the template.